Phenology: Great Britain

-Continental Europe
+Mainland Europe

 In Europe, phenological networks are operated in several countries, e.g. Germany's national meteorological service operates a very dense network with approx. 1200 observers, the majority of them on a voluntary basis.
 The Pan European Phenology (PEP) project is a database that collects phenological data from European countries.
 Currently 32 European meteorological services and project partners from across Europe have joined and supplied data.

 In Geneva, Switzerland, the opening of the first leaf of an official chestnut tree (a horse chestnut) has been observed and recorded since 1818, thus forming the oldest set of records of phenological events in Switzerland.
 This task is conducted by the secretary of the Grand Council of Geneva (the local parliament), and the opening of the first leaf is announced publicly as indicating the beginning of the Spring.
 Data show a trend during the 20th century towards an opening that happens earlier and earlier.